 You’ve installed a WordPress multisite plugin on a single site

-This is another mistake that can cause the undefined function errors.
+This is another mistake that can cause undefined function errors.
 Make sure that you are using a plugin for your installation type.
 The multisite plugins won’t work on a single site installation in the majority of cases, and vice versa.

-In this case, you need to verify the plugin details and info page and look if you can use it in your single site or not.
+In this case, you need to verify the plugin details and info page and look if you can use it on your single site or not.
 At the same time, make sure to update your WordPress to the latest version.
 That will solve the problem if it was in the version compatibility.